mixnets/SwiftShader/docs/Reactor.md

 }
 ```

-Reactor also defines an OFFSET() macro equivalent to the standard offsetof() macro.
+Reactor also defines an OFFSET() macro, which is a generalization of the offsetof() macro defined in <cstddef>.
+It allows e.g. getting the offset of array elements, even when indexed dynamically.

 ### Conditionals